RasaHQ/rasa-demo/data/nlu/nlu.md

 - Do you  help to  integrate Facebook
 - how can i integrate the rasa chat bot to my website
 - how can i integrate rasa in my siteweb ?
+- explain integrations
+- socket io
+- Custom Connectors
+- custom connection
+- Can I create a chat bot and set it up on a web page?
+- Does Rasa have the functionality of being able to set up the bot on web pages?

 ## intent:faq/community_size
 - Did you know the size of rasa community?